Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 Gartner defines it as a process that provides “visibility as to where sensitive data is, who has access to that data, how it has been used, and what the security posture of the data store or application is.”
 The solution helps improve sensitive data protection, risk assessment, incident detection and response, and regulatory compliance across various data environments.

 DSPM addresses sensitive data protection in the cloud by finding and securing data everywhere, across all systems, for a unified approach and view of all data, including sensitive data.
-It drills deep into the data to determine its sensitivity and vulnerability to risk and then protects it accordingly.
+It drills deep into the data to determine its sensitivity and exposure risk and then protects it accordingly.

 DSPM works by finding and classifying all of an organization’s data across its entire data landscape, identifying where sensitive data resides, who has data access, and by whom it is being accessed.
 It continuously monitors the data, assesses the risk posed to it, determines risk scoring, detects vulnerabilities, prioritizes misconfigurations, and addresses compliance gaps in real time.
 The solution also helps organizations achieve regulatory compliance with detailed audit reporting and respond faster to potential threats and data incidents by providing real-time alerts.